 Let's start an audio project: Creating an audio project is simple in Datasaur.
 All of the steps are the same as creating token-based projects.
 From your project home page open "Create a Custom Project."
+(You can also watch this Youtube video for instructions on how to create an audio project).
 In order to begin, you should upload both your audio and transcription on this page:

 The type of audio files we accept: .mp3, .flac, and .wav

 The type of transcription files we accept: a .SRT and .VTT format.
 Here is an example:

 Before we move on, please make sure the name of the transcription file is the same as the name of the audio file.
 For example:

 SampleFile.flac.
 Since both the transcription and the audio file have the same name, Datasaur will recognize them as corresponding files.

 So now our window should look like this,